JustusAdam/dynamic_content_documentation/source/controllers.rst

             ):
             pass

- #. ``@controller_method`` does not return the original function but rather a callable instance of dycc.mvc.decorator.ControllerFunction.
+ #. ``@controller_method`` does not return the original function but rather a callable instance of dycc.route.decorator.ControllerFunction.

 Structure
 ---------